zach1590/gameboy-emulator/README.md

 * **Windows:** CMake

 * **Linux:** libXext-dev (This is the only one I was missing, if your trying to run this from scratch you'll probably need other libraries aswell like `build-essential`.
-I will make a complete list eventually)

 **Run Command**
  - `cargo run <rom-name>` at the root of the repository